Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective: Related Work

 \section{Related Work}

-\textbf{Autoregressive image generation.} Spurred by the progress of LLMs, visual generation research is rapidly shifting from diffusion paradigms~\cite{rombach2022stable_diffusion,ho2020denoising_DDPM,zhang2022gddim,2024SD3} to an autoregressive one~\cite{sun2024LlamaGen,tian2024VAR,yu2025FAR,huang2025NFIG,ren2025xAR,zhou2025MAGI,yu2024RAR,he2025NAR,ma2025token-shuffle,wang2025SimpleAR,ren2024M-VAR}, due to its potential of being integrated into unified models~\cite{team2024Chameleon,zhuang2025vargpt} with minimal modification.
-Preliminary research, such as Parti~\cite{Parti}, DALL-E~\cite{Dalle}, MaskGiT~\cite{chang2022MaskGiT} and LLamaGen~\cite{sun2024LlamaGen}, have demonstrated the efficacy of autoregressive generation using discrete tokenizers.
-MAR~\cite{li2024MAR} incorporates a diffusion-style objective into autoregressive training, thereby accommodating continuous tokens.
-VAR~\cite{tian2024VAR} and FAR~\cite{yu2025FAR} reformulate the autoregressive target as next-scale and next-frequency prediction, respectively, improving generation fidelity.
-Unlike them, we dive into the design of the RoPE technique in visual generation. \textbf{Autoregressive video generation.} Autoregressive video synthesis follows a trajectory similar to images, but the substantial computational overhead encouraged researchers to explore different granularities of autoregression.
+\textbf{Autoregressive video generation.} Autoregressive video synthesis follows a trajectory similar to images (from a dedicated architecture to a unified one like LLMs), but the substantial computational overhead encouraged researchers to explore different granularities of autoregression.
 At the \textit{macro} level, methods such as CausVid~\cite{yin2024CausVid}, Pyramidal Flow~\cite{jin2024pyramidal_flow}, and MAGI-1~\cite{MAGI-1} generate video clips by recursively invoking diffusion models.
 A second line of work adopts a \textit{hybrid AR-diffusion} strategy that couples a pre-trained diffusion backbone with an external autoregressive planner, as exemplified by ARLON~\cite{li2024arlon} and Mardini~\cite{liu2024mardini}.
-Our focus, however, is on \textit{micro} AR approaches~\cite{gu2025FAR-video,zhou2025MAGI,yu2023MAGVIT,yu2023MAGVIT-v2,villegas2022phenaki,kondratyuk2023VideoPoet,wang2024emu3,deng2024NOVA,wang2024loong,yu2025VideoMAR}, which treat the entire spatiotemporal token sequence as a single context and generate videos end-to-end with one autoregressive transformer (\textit{e.g.}, Phenaki~\cite{villegas2022phenaki}, VideoPoet~\cite{kondratyuk2023VideoPoet}, Loong~\cite{wang2024loong}, EMU3~\cite{wang2024emu3}, NOVA~\cite{deng2024NOVA}).
-Building on this paradigm, we introduce AR-DF, which is compatible with intra-frame bidirectionality and inter-frame temporal causality, enabling effective training and inference with LLM-style architectures.
+Our focus, however, is on \textit{micro} AR approaches~\cite{gu2025FAR-video,zhou2025MAGI,yu2023MAGVIT,yu2023MAGVIT-v2,villegas2022phenaki,kondratyuk2023VideoPoet,wang2024emu3,deng2024NOVA,wang2024loong}, which treat the entire spatiotemporal token sequence as a single context and generate videos end-to-end with one autoregressive transformer (\textit{e.g.}, Phenaki~\cite{villegas2022phenaki}, VideoPoet~\cite{kondratyuk2023VideoPoet}, Loong~\cite{wang2024loong}, EMU3~\cite{wang2024emu3}, NOVA~\cite{deng2024NOVA}).
+Building on this paradigm, we systematically study the use of RoPE, and further introduce AR-DF, which ensures efficiency and is compatible with intra-frame bidirectionality and inter-frame temporal causality, enabling effective training and inference with LLM architectures.